metaeducation/ren-c-action/README.md

 While the executable is added to the path via GitHub Actions `core.addPath()` facility, you can also retrieve the exact path as one of the action outputs.

+As an added capability, this same GitHub Action can use web automation of a local Firefox instance to run script code in the WebAssembly build.
+The "Marionette" driver is used to feed the code as keystrokes to the browser, running against hosted builds of the Web REPL.

 [1]: https://github.com/actions/toolkit/tree/main/packages/tool-cache